brimdata/zed/docs/formats/zjson.md

 {s:"gracie",r:{x:{u:12 (int32)}}} (8)
 ```

-This data is represented in ZJSON as follows;
+This data is represented in ZJSON as follows:

 ```
 {